 What would have prevented this

 Den Hollander built his target file from publicly available sources and commercially purchased data — the same channels that put any sworn officer's, judge's, prosecutor's, or first responder's home address on a broker page today.
+The data broker layer was the upstream vector for both the Angelucci and Salas killings.
 Daniel's Law (NJSA §47:1B-1) was passed directly in response to this case, giving covered persons the right to sue brokers themselves for failing to remove their info.
-Daniel's Law gave covered persons a way to force removal.
-Doing the removal — and redoing it when the listing comes back — is what turns the law from a remedy into a deterrent.
+The federal Daniel Anderl Judicial Security and Privacy Act (also called the Lieu Act after primary sponsor Rep. Ted Lieu) was signed in late 2022 and bars federal agencies and private companies from publicly sharing personal information of federal judges and their families, and forces data brokers to remove it on request.
+Doing the removal, and redoing it when the listing comes back, is what turns the law from a remedy into a deterrent.

 Public sources